 Reiki teachers, Tellington Touch, Clicker Training, Trail Rides, Pony Rides, and Bareback Riding.

-More recently in the last 10 years, Gemma started putting together Horse Dance Equine Therapy inspired by her mentors therapeutic techniques or therapies which often aid training too:
+More recently in the last 10 years, Gemma started putting together Horse Dance Equine Therapy inspired by the horses she has worked with, her mentors therapeutic techniques and therapies which often aid training too:

 Off-grid trail rides.

-At the Indigenous Equine Theraputic Coaches Certification School
+At the Horse Dance Equine Therapeutic Coaches Certification School

-the participant attends online training and certification training at our off-grid Facility,
+the participant attends online training and certification training at our Facility,

 begin their own business as a Certified Horse Dance Equine Theraputic Coach.